evangipson/microstocks/README.md

 * HTML

 ## Contributing
-Please create a pull request containing your code so it can be reviewed and get your fix into the source! :smile:
+Have a look at the [issues with Microstocks](https://github.com/evangipson/microstocks/issues), and create a pull request containing your code so it can be reviewed be merged into the source!

 ## Versioning
 Microstocks is maintained using a 3-digit versioning system, represented by: